Yongqi-Zhuo/Syno-AE/README.md

 To obtain the accuracy numbers for quantized resnet18, please run `bash eval_quantize.sh`.
 You will find the accuracy at the end of `logs/quant/resnet18.log`.

-# Tuning with TVM and TorchInductor
+# Performance Tuning with TVM and TorchInductor

 ## Prerequisites